FastComments/fastcomments-docs/src/content/guides/multiple-sites/items/add-domains-to-account.md

 We can add domains to our account by visiting the "My Domains page" and clicking "Add a Domain" at the bottom:

 [app-screenshot-start url='/auth/my-account/configure-domains'; selector = '.account-block'; title='The My Domains Page' app-screenshot-end]

+During the trial period, **domains are automatically added to your account** when requests come from said domains.
+However, after this time they must be added explicitly for security.